Azure-Samples/AI-Gateway/README.md

-# AI-Gateway
+# APIM❤️OpenAI
-APIM❤️OpenAI - this repo contains a set of experiments on using Azure APIM with Azure OpenAI and related services
+This repo contains a set of experiments on using Azure APIM with Azure OpenAI and related services